 This process of musical transculturation did not prevent the African people to keep their own rhythms, mainly the Yoruba culture in Nigeria and Bantu in Angola and Congo.
 For example, the Epiphany day, celebrated every January 6th, became a popular religious festival where music of African descendants began to mix with the Spanish one.

 This was the origin of carnivals and parades, which would mixed later with the Asian culture and it’s Chinese famous trumpet.

-Sacred music was also of great importance, as reflected in the work of Esteban Salas, who organized the first orchestra of classical music in the late eighteenth century, in the Cathedral of Santiago de Cuba.
+Sacred music was also of great importance, as reflected in the work of Esteban Salas, who organised the first orchestra of classical music in the late eighteenth century, in the Cathedral of Santiago de Cuba.

 But it was not until the first decade of the nineteenth century that the National Symphony Orchestra of Cuba merges with a full format, which Cuban music had a rapid evolution away from European models.
 Studying music in Cuba is to feel a continuity that is born in the piano Saumell, Ignacio Cervantes, Cecilia Aritzi and is reviving great violinists as Claudio Brindis de Salas.
 The latter was the director of the renowned orchestra La Concha de Oro, living example of a Typical Orchestra promoting dance music as the contra dances, guarachas, stomping, among others.